Yasminekaroui/BA/README.md

 - A SVM classifier was also trained and evaluated on the same data

 ### Results
 Multiple CNN models were built based on the configuration mentioned in the previous section.
-During training, the models were evaluated following a 5-fold cross-validation framework using a Monte Carlo optimization approach (tab.
-1).
+During training, the models were evaluated following a 5-fold cross-validation framework using a Monte Carlo optimization approach.

   <table>
     <tr>